zerealthib/power-platform/power-platform/admin/troubleshooting-user-needs-read-write-access-organization.md

 To access an environment, a user must meet the following criteria:

-1. Be enabled for sign-in in Azure Active Directory (Azure AD).
+1. Be enabled for sign-in in Azure Active Directory (Azure AD) -> Microsoft Entra ID (2023).
 2. Have a valid license that has a Dynamics 365 or Microsoft Power Platform recognized service plan, or the environment must have active per-app plans.
 3. Be a member of the environment's Azure AD group (if one has been associated with the environment).
 4. Have at least one Dataverse security role assigned directly to them or to a [group team](manage-group-teams.md) they're a member of.